bketelsen/getfleek.dev/src/pages/docs/installation.md

 ## Deprecated Installation Options

 These options are deprecated and will be removed in the next release.
 Fleek is now self-managing and should be installed with the bootstrap instructions above.

+{% callout type="warning" title="Unreachable Code Here" %}
+If you use any of these deprecated installation options, the version of Fleek you install will be listed after the version of Fleek that gets installed when you apply your configuration.
+This is by design to ensure that Fleek can update itself.

+{% /callout %}

 ### Nix Profile (Deprecated)